-Some textile fibers are semi-synthetic.
 Semi-synthetic fibers are derived from a naturally occurring fiber through a chemical process.
 So basically, the naturally occurring fiber is harvested, broken down, and then reconstructed.
 This is most commonly done with cellulose.
 Cellulose is a structural component abundant in plants.
 The cellulose is extracted from the plant, made soluble, and then spun into fiber.
 In many cases, this process can be done sustainably and yields a very versatile fabric.

 Examples of fabrics made from cellulose include: rayon, viscose, modal, lyocell, and Cupro.